background

 The Rule of 72

-The Rule of 72 is a convenient approach to approximate how long it will take for invested capital to double in value.
+The Rule of 72 is a convenient method to estimate the approximate time for invested capital to double in value.

-Yet, in spite of the simplicity of the calculation and the convenience, the methodology is rather accurate, within a reasonable range.
+Yet, despite the simplicity of the calculation and convenience, the methodology is rather accurate, within a reasonable range.

 The formula for the Rule of 72 divides the number 72 by the annualized rate of return (i.e. the interest rate).